AdaHop-Cyber-Security/Hidn/README.md

 # Hidn

+Updated version of the provided C obfuscator code with decryption functionality added.
+This version includes an option to decrypt an obfuscated PowerShell script by applying the same XOR-based encryption key.

-Powerfull Powershell obfuscator - DO NOT UPLOAD TO VIRUSTOTAL.COM OR EQUIVALENT!
+DO NOT UPLOAD TO VIRUSTOTAL.COM OR EQUIVALENT!

 ---